Co-operative Education

 Provide Networking Opportunities

-Co-op students benefit from 12 or 16 months of full-time professional work experience before graduation.
+Co-op students benefit from 12 or 16 months of full-time professional work experience over the course of their program.
 This will assist them in making sensible career decisions and making contacts in the business world.
 Many co-op students receive a job offer from a previous work term employer after their last work term.

 Financial Benefits